 Eat a healthful diet

-People looking to keep their skin clear may also want to cut out specific troublesome foods, such as dairy milk.
-A review in Clinical Nutrition found a positive relationship between milk and acne.
+People looking to keep their skin clear may also want to cut out specific foods, such as dairy milk.
+A 2018 review found a positive relationship between milk and acne.
 Some believe that this link is due to the growth compounds and hormones that the milk contains.

 However, everyone may have different trigger foods that make their symptoms worse.